-Purpose: Help students develop the mindset that their effort matters and persistence will lead to learning Who uses it: Teachers When is it used: Up to many times per class period, depending on the intervention develop stronger Common Core-aligned skills is to support the "noncognitive" factors that underpin work on those skills: students' value of a given subject, their belief in their ability to learn, and their persistence through difficulty.
+Help students develop the mindset that their effort matters and persistence will lead to learning develop stronger Common Core-aligned skills is to support the "noncognitive" factors that underpin work on those skills: students' value of a given subject, their belief in their ability to learn, and their persistence through difficulty.
 Educators often recognize that emphasizing these fundamentals is not a "distraction" from content but in fact central to its acquisition.
 Mindsetbuilding work deepens student skill acquisition and gives them the self-confidence necessary to succeed.
 In particular, in math class, where many students get frustrated with work they feel they cannot complete, building these mindsets can be critical to success.
 Despite recognizing their importance, teachers often do not have access to a repertoire of practices they need.